TritonDataCenter/java-manta/USAGE.md

 ```

 You may want to change the ranking if you are unable to use the libnss provider
 and still want the performance benefits of AES-NI via the SunJCE provider.
+The
+default encryption-provider precedence for SDK is mentioned in the configuration table
+above.

 #### Enabling Native FastMD5 Support